wmde/wikibase-release-pipeline/deploy/README.md

 docker compose up -d
 ```

 The first start may take a couple of minutes.
-You can check the status of the stack by running `docker ps` from another terminal.
-When your WBS Deploy instance is ready, the `wbs-deploy-wikibase-1` container will be marked `healthy`.
+You can check the status of the stack by running `docker compose ps` from another terminal.
+When your WBS Deploy instance is ready, the `wikibase` service will be marked `healthy`.

 You can now access your services using the hostnames you set in `.env`: